Go Back

 • To make the dough, combine water, butter, and salt in a medium saucepan and bring to a boil over medium heat.

-• Once boiling, add the flour all at once and stir vigorously with a wooden spoon until the mixture forms a ball and pulls away from the sides of the pan.
-This should take about 1-2 minutes.
+• Once boiling, add the flour and sugar all at once and stir vigorously with a wooden spoon until the mixture forms a ball and pulls away from the sides of the pan.
+Cook the flour paste until it forms a ball, leaves a thin film on the pan, and steams heavily for about 1–2 minutes.

-• Remove the saucepan from the heat and let it cool for a couple of minutes.
+• Remove the saucepan from the heat and let it cool for 10 minutes.

 • Add the eggs, one at a time, mixing well after each addition until fully incorporated.
 I use a hand mixer for this.
 The dough should be smooth and shiny.

-• Transfer the dough to a piping bag fitted with a large star tip.
+• Transfer the dough to a piping bag fitted with a large star tip and let the dough cool about 10 minutes before piping.

 • Heat vegetable oil in a large pot or deep fryer to 350°F (175°C).